-As shown, through a web browser, all you need to do is connect to a VPN outside of the blacked out region in order to access the streams you need.
+As shown, through a web browser, all you need to do is connect to a VPN outside of the blacked-out region to access the streams you need.

 If you’re still finding yourself blocked, you may need to clear your browser cache and cookies.
 ESPN may be accessing these files in your browser to determine your actual location.

-Bypassing ESPN 3 or ESPN+ live blackout restrictions on Android or iOS
+Bypassing ESPN+ live blackout restrictions on Android or iOS

-The mobile app version of ESPN will require you to turn on your location services any order to watch any live streaming or on-demand events.
-In order to provide your location, you need to allow your GPS location on your device.
+The mobile app version of ESPN will require you to turn on your location services to watch any live streaming service or on-demand events.
+To provide your location, you need to allow your GPS location on your device.
 As such, you cannot spoof your location using a mobile device.
 At present, no effective methods exist to spoof GPS location, save for rooting or jailbreaking your device.

 That said, you might want to try to try some additional steps to get a VPN working with the mobile app.
 Our guide to bypassing MLB.tv blackouts has a few additional tips.
 We cannot guarantee that any of these methods will work to bypass the GPS location requirement employed by ESPN’s Android and iOS apps.

 ESPN has a clearly-defined blackout policy that restricts access to certain games.
 Here are some commonly asked questions about the blackout policy that ESPN enforces with its ESPN+ and other ESPN services.

 ⭐Why is ESPN blacked out in my area?

 Almost all major sports leagues in the US allow each team to negotiate broadcast rights separately.
 You'll find that most teams have two broadcast tiers: national and local broadcasts.